VLS-Esp32/VLS_Esp32_Wifi_Terminal/README.md

 The library replicates most of the Serial functions from the original library.

 See Arduino ide examples for more information.

+To install the library, rename the folder to VLS_Esp32_Wifi_Terminal, and put it in the folder with your Arduino libraries